Attorney Advertising & Trademark Use Disclaimer

-We do not presently, but may in the future use “cookies” to collect information about you and your activity across our website.
+We use “cookies” to collect information about you and your activity across our website.
 A cookie is a small piece of data that our website stores on your computer, and accesses each time you visit, so we can understand how you use our website, and may help us serve you content based on preferences you have specified.

 If we or our assets are acquired, or in the unlikely event that we go out of business or enter bankruptcy, we would include data, including your personal information, among the assets transferred to any parties who acquire us.
 You acknowledge that such transfers may occur, and that any parties who acquire us may, to the extent permitted by applicable law, continue to use your personal information according to this policy, which they will be required to assume as it is the basis for any ownership or use rights we have over such information.

 Our website may link to external websites that are not operated by us.
 Please be aware that we have no control over the content and policies of those websites and cannot accept responsibility or liability for any of their respective privacy practices.